 Staying in hotels or apartments will put a serious dent in your travelling budget.
 It’s more cost effective (and sometimes more convenient too) to find a room or two within a house share.

 You’ll usually have access to communal spaces like the kitchen meaning you can save on dining out, another huge cost when travelling with kids (you could even make your own snacks to take out with you during the day).
 You’ll get to meet some local residents who can share their knowledge of the area with you.
 And you can save a ton on accommodation costs.

 The longer the stay the cheaper rental costs tend to be.
 So, if possible, base yourself out of the one place for an extended period of time, taking day trips to see the sights you’re interested in seeing.

 Every destination has activities that can be enjoyed for free.
 Children love heading to the beach or the lake.
 Museums and galleries often have free or reduced entry on certain days of the month.
 Many cities offer free self-guided walking tours with an associated smartphone app.

 Children don’t care about the money you spend.
 They just care about having fun.
 So think of games and activities that will keep your kids engaged when exploring each new location.

 Choose Destinations Wisely

 If you don’t have your heart set on a particular destination, think carefully about the places you want to visit.
 Some countries are cheaper than others for food, accommodation and transport, once you’ve covered the initial airfare.
+For instance, in many countries traveling in rental cars proves to be more cost-efficient than local transport; learn more here.
+Therefore, it is best to run thorough research beforehand.
 Looking at exchange rates can also help you to make a decision.